zenml-io/zenml/docs/book/user-guide/advanced-guide/client.md

-These methods always return a [Page](https://sdkdocs.zenml.io/0.41.0/core_code_docs/core-models/#zenml.models.page_model) of resources that contains, by default, the first 50 results.
+These methods always return a [Page](https://sdkdocs.zenml.io/0.41.0/core_code_docs/core-models/#zenml.models.page_model) of resources, which behaves like a standard Python list and contains, by default, the first 50 results.
 You can modify the page size by passing the `size` argument or fetch a subsequent page by passing the `page` argument to the list method.

 You can further restrict your search by passing additional arguments that will be used to filter the results.
 E.g., most resources have a `user_id` associated with them that can be set to only list resources created by that specific user.
-The available filter argument options are different for each list method, check out the method declaration in the
+The available filter argument options are different for each list method; check out the method declaration in the
 [Client SDK documentation](https://sdkdocs.zenml.io/latest/core_code_docs/core-client/)
-to find out which exact arguments are supported or have a look at the fields the corresponding [filter model class](#resource-models).
+to find out which exact arguments are supported or have a look at the fields of the corresponding [filter model class](#resource-models).

 Except for pipeline runs, all other resources will by default be ordered by